iamANIKETmane/ResNet-From-scratch/README.md

-# CIFAR-10 Image Classification with ResNet Architectures
+# CIFAR-10 Image Classification with ResNet Architectures(DL)

 ## Project Overview
 This repository contains a deep learning project focused on image classification using ResNet architectures on the CIFAR-10 dataset.
 The project explores various ResNet implementations with different depths and training strategies to optimize the trade-off between model complexity, training time, and classification accuracy.